-The following guidelines aim to clarify principles of engagement and management of intellectual property when Students are engaged in research projects during the course of their Undergraduate/Taught Masters programmes.
+The following guidelines aim to clarify principles of engagement and management of intellectual property when Students are engaged in research projects during the course of their programmes.

-Trinity endeavours to protect and manage its IP in accordance with the Trinity Policy, Practice and Regulations on Intellectual Property.
-As such, Trinity requires Students who are engaged in research projects as permitted by a supervising Principal Investigator (PI), to adhere to the following guidelines;
+TCD endeavours to protect and manage IP in accordance with the TCD Policy, Practice, and Regulations on Intellectual Property.
+As such, TCD requires

+Students who are engaged in research projects, as permitted by a supervising

+Principal Investigator (PI), to consider the following guidelines:

-- All research projects and projects results should be considered confidential; - No IP (i.e., data, results etc.) should be disclosed/presented/disseminated/published without the permission of the supervising PI; - Students must consult with their supervising PI prior to submitting an abstract/poster/project summary for public dissemination (internally or externally); - Students must consult with their supervising PI prior to submitting their Thesis dissertation and/or depositing a publication to TARA via the Trinity Research Support System; - Supervising PIs may at their discretion, request that a Student sign an undertaking to assign IP and maintain obligations of confidentiality if necessary; - This may be dependent on terms and conditions of the funding underpinning a project; and, - o This may be dependent on the commercial sensitivity of the project. - Subject to the nature of and commercial sensitivity of IP created by a Student, the Students may be advised that their IP must be assigned to Trinity in accordance with Trinity's IP Policy; - Confirmation that assignment is necessary should be agreed by the Students in advance of participating in any research project; and - The assignment would be facilitated by the Technology Transfer Office - Subject to the nature of and commercial sensitivity of IP created by a Student, the Student may be advised that a stay on a Thesis may be necessary to prevent public access - until such time that IP can be patent protected or otherwise disclosed.
-Any stay required, is in accordance with Section 1.38.15 of the University Calendar, Part III, "Withheld access".
+- All research projects and project results should be considered confidential; - No IP (i.e., data, results, etc.) should be disclosed/presented/disseminated/published without the permission of the supervising PI; - Students must consult with their supervising PI prior to submitting an abstract/poster/project summary for public dissemination (internally or externally); - Students must consult with their supervising PI prior to submitting their Thesis dissertation and/or depositing a publication to TARA via the TCD Research Support System;

+- Supervising PIs may, at their discretion, request that a Student signs an undertaking to assign IP and maintain obligations of confidentiality if necessary: - This may be dependent on terms and conditions of the funding underpinning a project; and - This may be dependent on the commercial sensitivity of the project; - Subject to the nature of and commercial sensitivity of IP created by a Student, the Students may be advised that their IP must be assigned to TCD in accordance with TCD's IP Policy: - Confirmation that assignment is necessary should be agreed by the Students in advance of participating in any research project; and - The assignment would be facilitated by the Technology Transfer Office; - Subject to the nature of and commercial sensitivity of IP created by a Student, the Student may be advised that a stay on a Thesis may be necessary to prevent public access until such time as IP can be patent-protected or otherwise disclosed.
+Any stay required is in accordance with Section 1, paragraph 114 of the University Calendar, Part III, "Withheld access". - Students wishing to engage with third party Academic Institutions or Industry, and where Student-owned IP may be discussed or used for such engagement and/or collaboration, should always consult with their supervising PI or Head of School or TR&I, as appropriate.
+In the case of such

-It is encouraged to always consult with the supervising PI with respect to the research project and what conditions may be attached in terms of ownership of IP, publication, confidentiality and thesis submission.
+- external engagements, an agreement outlining terms and conditions of IP ownership and use between the parties may be required. - The Student is encouraged to always consult with the supervising PI with respect to the research project and any conditions which may be attached in terms of ownership of IP, publication, confidentiality and thesis submission.
 Any concerns with respect to the above guidelines should be raised by the Student prior to selecting or being assigned a research project.